Klaim/taca-build2-experiment/devnotes.md

 - using iostream will result in runtime errors (taca-specific?)
 - using `#include <print>` will result in link-time errors (wasi-specific?)
-- need to find an easier way to generate the `taca` file than relying on environment providing `lz4` -
+- need to find an easier way to generate the `taca` file than relying on environment providing `lz4`
+- build2 doesnt use `.wasm` automatically for the build outputs
+- find a way to generalize glsl file -> spirv -> C
+-